 October 19-30 – Ad Budget Finalization

 Your team must be able to understand their budget from the beginning.
-This will enable them to review their accounts and decide which campaigns they can run, as well as set daily budgets in order to get the best bang for their buck.
-You can always add or subtract budget over time, but it is important to have your team ready so you can prioritize the most successful campaigns.
+This will enable them to review their accounts and decide which campaigns they can run, as well as set daily budgets to get the best bang for their buck.
+You can always add or subtract the budget over time, but it is important to have your team ready so you can prioritize the most successful campaigns.

 November 2-6 – Upload Campaigns

 Once the ads are designed and budgeted, your team will upload the campaigns to their respective ad platforms.
 Although it may seem early, uploading the campaigns early and reviewing the targeting settings before the big day will help ensure that all settings are correct.